RuneSkovrupHansen/rust/README.md

 ```

-with recursion, Rust is unable to calculate how much a List object could take up.
+With recursion, Rust is unable to calculate how much a List object could take up.

 An instance of the List enum could have an infinite size.
 To instantiate it we need to use *indirection* by pointing to it with a pointer.